Kinto/kinto/docs/api/index.rst

 1.11 (unreleased)
 '''''''''''''''''

-- The ``permissions`` are not returned in the response if the user has not the permission to write.
+- The ``permissions`` are now empty in the response if the user has not the permission to write.